Skip to main content

 Spending ranges are based on total cumulative obligations per contractor from USASpending.gov.
 Figures include contracts, grants, and other award types.

-The this entity category groups every U.S. federal government spending entity sharing this attribute.
+The Over $10B category groups every U.S. federal government spending entity sharing this attribute.
 The list above is the data; the paragraphs below explain what the grouping means against the broader USASpending.gov federal awards data distribution and how to read the relative rankings within the category.

 For readers using this category as a starting point, the per-entity detail pages linked from the table above carry the underlying USASpending.gov federal awards data data in full.
 The category-level view is the filter; the per-entity pages are the actual answer.